sravani2604/blog/blog/content/blog/How to connect to Microsoft GraphAPI with PowerShell.md

 Using the GraphAPI we can query data from just about any of the Microsoft 365 products.
-So if we need to get a list of users or a list of devices in InTune this can all done done with Graph.
-However it's a bit different from getting data from the console or from PowerShell, and has been difficult to automate in the past because we need to get an authentication token.
-Thankfully Microsoft have created a set of example scripts to authenticate and run queries.
+So if we need to get a list of users or a list of devices in InTune this can all done with Graph.
+However, it's a bit different from getting data from the console or from PowerShell and has been difficult to automate in the past because we need to get an authentication token.
+Thankfully Microsoft has created a set of example scripts to authenticate and run queries.